Taliban chief orders ban on poppy cultivation in Afghanistan

 It is not the first time the fundamentalist group has vowed to outlaw the trade.
 Production was banned in 2000, just before the group was overthrown by US-led forces in the wake of the September 11 attacks.

-During their 20-year insurgency against foreign forces, the Taliban heavily taxed farmers cultivating the crop in areas under their control.
+During their 20-year insurgency against foreign forces, the Taliban heavily taxed farmers cultivating the crop in areas under their control, experts have said.

 It became a key resource for the group to generate funds.